ahamilton55/2fa/README.md

-2fa is a two-factor authentication agent.
+# 2fa-vault

+2fa-vault is a two-factor authentication agent with Hashicorp vault for storage.
+It allows you to share a OTP code to shared accounts with others in your organization.

+2fa-vault is based on 2fa by rsc (https://github.com/rsc/2fa)

 Usage:

-    go get -u rsc.io/2fa
+    go get -u github.com/ahamilton55/2fa-vault

-    2fa -add [-7] [-8] [-hotp] name
+    2fa-vault -add [-7] [-8] [-hotp] name
-    2fa -list
+    2fa-vault -list
-    2fa name
+    2fa-vault-vault name

-`2fa -add name` adds a new key to the 2fa keychain with the given name.
+`2fa-vault -add name` adds a new key to the 2fa-vault keychain with the given name.
 It prints a prompt to standard error and reads a two-factor key from standard input.
 Two-factor keys are short case-insensitive strings of letters A-Z and digits 2-7.